knaut/smallinvisiblemachines/src/components/Resume/resume.md

 Software Engineer (remote) - Expedia Group via Bluehawk - Oct 2020 to July 2022
 - Developed UIs for CCaaS (Contact-Center-as-a-Service) application for Expedia Group and subsidiary Vrbo using React, SCSS, Webpack.
-- Developed a data visualization of contact centers using geocoordinates.
+- Developed a data visualization of contact centers using geolocation API.
 - Prototyped user flows and from concept to code while including stakeholders.

 Senior Front-End Developer - Twitter - Sept 2019 to March 2020